pyg-team/pytorch_geometric/docs/source/tutorial/multi_node_multi_gpu_vanilla.rst

     --container-mounts=<data-directory>/ogb-papers100m/:/workspace/dataset true

 NVIDIA provides a ready-to-use :pyg:`PyG` container that is updated each month with the latest from NVIDIA and :pyg:`PyG`.
-You can sign up for early access at `here <https://developer.nvidia.com/pyg-container-early-access>`_.
+You can sign up for early access `here <https://developer.nvidia.com/pyg-container-early-access>`_.
 General availability on `NVIDIA NGC <https://www.ngc.nvidia.com/>`_ is set for the end of 2023.
 Alternatively, see `docker.com <https://www.docker.com/>`_ for information on how to create your own container.